Psychotherapy in Soho

 I work with people navigating identity, relationships, burnout, and anxiety that can sit quietly behind success or performance.

-Zara Taylor, UKCP & BACP registered psychotherapist
+Zara Taylor, registered UKCP & BACP Psychotherapist

 What I can help with